|Investment date||July 2012 (Connolly), May 2014 (iHealth Technologies)|

 Cotiviti is the market leader in healthcare analytics and payment accuracy solutions.
 Based in Atlanta, it employs over 3,000 people and was listed on the New York Stock Exchange (COTV) in May of 2016.

 Advent International created Cotiviti through a 2014 merger of its portfolio company Connolly Inc. and iHealth Technologies, which it purchased from another private equity sponsor.
 Advent initially invested in Connolly in 2012, purchasing a majority stake in the provider of technology-enabled recovery audit services.
-Advent worked with senior management of the family-owned company to support scalable growth in its existing healthcare business and pursued a strategy for building or acquiring additional capabilities for its customers.
-In 2014, it identified iHealth Technologies as a leading adjacent provider of integrity services and sought a merger to expand its strong market position and customer relationships.
+Advent worked with senior management of the family-owned company to support scalable growth in its existing healthcare business and pursued a strategy to build or acquire additional capabilities for its customers.
+In 2014, Cotiviti identified iHealth Technologies as a leading adjacent provider of payment integrity services and sought a merger to expand its strong market position and customer relationships.